Patrick Condon: Academic career

-He then worked as a city planner in Westfield Massachusetts, before taking a tenure track position at the University of Minnesota, Twin Cities, Department of Landscape Architecture.
+In 1985, he started a tenure-track position in the Department of Landscape Architecture at the University of Minnesota, Twin Cities.
 He was granted tenure at that University in 1990.

 In 1992 he moved to Canada, taking a position as Chair of the UBC Landscape Architecture Program University of British Columbia.
 In 1996 he assumed the UBC Chair in Landscape and Livable Environments, a position he still holds.
 He was promoted to full professor by UBC in 2006.